Discover five building blocks for teaching terrific toddlers in your church nursery.

 As in Tiffany’s case, toddlers’ emotions are often extremely intense and can change within minutes.
 Toddlers are torn between their drive for independence and the realization that the world can be a scary place.

 Toddlers aren’t intentionally difficult; their emotions are simply stronger than their ability to control them.
-Toddlers are active, curious, self-centered and cuddly.
-Toddlers are terrific!
+They are active, curious, self-centered and cuddly.
+They’re terrific!